Northwest-RESA/ps-plugin-clever-extracts/README.md

 # Version History

+## 1.0.7
+- Teacher ID is now defaulting to USERS_DCID
+- Student ID is now defaulting to ID

 ## 1.0.6
 - Fixed the teacher name field misalignment
 - Enrollments does not include students that are no longer enrolled in school